lenardxu/pi_bno055_ros/pi_bno055/README.md

 ![test](https://github.com/fm4dd/pi-bno055/workflows/test/badge.svg)

 ## Background
-This project basically takes the reference to [this repo](https://github.com/fm4dd/pi-bno055), which is then extended and refactored for two purposes: (1) build a library for subsequent projects; (2) interface with Adafruit BNO055 for configurations and testings.
-Hereby, sincerely thank [Frank M.](https://github.com/fm4dd) for his sharing in terms of a comprehensive and convenient I2C interface with BNO055.

 This is a C driver program for operating a Bosch BNO055 (Adafruit) IMU sensor via I2C on a Raspberry Pi (4 model B).
 It should also apply to Raspberry Pi 3.

 <img src="./ada-bno055.png" alt="ada_bno055" width="273"/>